premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ---

-57. What will be the Output for the following command?
+57. What is the Output for the following command?

   ```sql
 INSERT INTO class VALUES(2, 'Rashid');